| Frank Beasley

 During the 2011-12 season at Binghamton, Beasley helped the squad to a 14th place finish at the 2012 NCAA Championships.
 Five wrestlers qualified for the national championships, and all five finished in the top sixteen with two All-Americans.
-Academically, Binghamton had over a 3.0 team GPA, ranking as one of the best in the school and the best in program history.
+Academically, Binghamton had over a 3.0 team GPA, ranking as one of the best in the school and the best in program history and had two Academic All-Americans.

 Prior to his time at Binghamton, Beasley was the head assistant coach and recruiting coordinator for the University at Buffalo, helping steer that program to its finest three-year span in team history.
 The Bulls sent 14 wrestlers to the NCAA Championship over Beasley's tenure and have crowned five individual conference champions.